Dbhasin1/ethics-tutorial/tutorials/LSTM.md

     - suicidal thoughts;
     - criticism/praise of a power structure especially if it compromises their safety
     - personally-identifying information (even if anonymized in some way) including things like fingerprints or voice

-- While it can be difficult taking consent from so many people especially on online platforms, the necessity of it depends upon the sensitivity of the topics your data includes and other indicators like whether the platform the data was obtained from allows users to operate under pseudonyms.
-If the website has a policy that forces the use of a real name, then the users need to be asked for consent

 In this section, you will be collecting two different datasets, the IMDB movie reviews dataset and a collection of 10 speeches curated for this tutorial including activists from different countries around the world, different times, and different topics.
 The former would be used to train the deep learning model while the latter will be used to perform sentiment analysis on.